eslint/json/README.md

 -   `no-duplicate-keys` - warns when there are two keys in an object with the same text.
 -   `no-empty-keys` - warns when there is a key in an object that is an empty string or contains only whitespace (note: `package-lock.json` uses empty keys intentionally)
+-   `no-unsafe-values` - warns on values that are unsafe for interchange, such as numbers outside safe range or lone surrogates.

 ## Configuration Comments